 Core plus properties are in good – not exceptional – locations, dependable revenue, high-quality tenants, slightly dated finishes, low to moderate vacancy rates, with little to moderate leverage (between 50% - 65%)

 A core plus investment opportunity might be a 15-year-old apartment complex that is in need of some moderate upgrades.
-Has good occupancy, will generate good cash flow, but needs an allocation to pay for future deferred maintenance like roofing, parking lot repairs, or exterior painting.
+Has good occupancy, and will generate good cash flow, but needs an allocation to pay for future deferred maintenance like roofing, parking lot repairs, or exterior painting.

 3. VALUE ADD: